Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-Summarizing the sites above, we have (of the sites consistent with the observational constraints of Figs.~\ref{rosswogr} and~\ref{johnny}), as well as the reproduction of a solar r-process pattern, the following ones remaining: (\ref{item:magneto}) magneto-rotational supernovae (magnetars), (\ref{item:collapsars}) collapsars, and (\ref{item:cbm}) compact binary mergers.
-Of these (\ref{item:magneto}) and (\ref{item:collapsars}) would belong to massive stars, i.e.\ occurring during the earliest instances of galactic evolution. (\ref{item:cbm}) is related to the coalescence of compact objects produced via the collapse of massive stars and would possibly experience a delay in their occurrence.
-Such differences might be recognizable in galactic evolution modeling.
+Summarizing the properties of the events listed above, the following sites remain as strong r-process candidates: (\ref{item:magneto}) magneto-rotational jet supernovae, (\ref{item:collapsars}) collapsars, and (\ref{item:cbm}) compact binary mergers.
+Of these (\ref{item:magneto}) and (\ref{item:collapsars}) would belong to massive stars, i.e.\ occurring during the earliest instances of galactic evolution. (\ref{item:cbm}) is related to the coalescence of compact objects resulting from the prior collapse of massive stars and would therefore experience a delay in their appearance.